 Staff and contractors are made aware of our commitment to sustainability through organisation culture and purpose.
-Information on emissions reduction commitments are shared through internal communications and campaigns, as well as publicly available reports and communications.
+Information on emissions reduction commitments is shared through internal communications and campaigns, as well as publicly available reports and communications.
 New staff are informed via the staff induction process.

-Staff who provide emission source data or who have major influence on the management and reduction of emissions are invited to be part of the Corporate Sustainability Team, who meet on a regular basis to discuss options for and progress towards emissions reduction.
+Staff who provide emission source data or who have major influence on the management and reduction of emissions are invited to be part of the Corporate Sustainability Team, and more recently the Climate Action Roadmap Advisory Group.
+Both groups meet on a regular basis to discuss options for and progress towards emissions reduction.
 All staff have opportunities to engage in campaigns and/or workshops and/or training to support them reduce the emissions and other environment-related impacts of their role and activities.